petdance/bobby-tables/s/adodotnet.md

+ADO.NET
+===

 ADO.NET provides the most direct method of data access within the .NET Framework ([link](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/ado-net-overview)).

-To avoid SQL injection in ADO.NET, do not use user input to build the SQL for commands.
+To avoid SQL injection in ADO.NET, do not use user input to build the SQL for [**commands**](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/commands-and-parameters).
 Instead, do the following:

-1. Use placeholders for values in the SQL of the command,
+1. Use [**placeholders**](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/configuring-parameters-and-parameter-data-types#working-with-parameter-placeholders) for values in the SQL of the command,
 2. Add [**parameters**](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/commands-and-parameters) to the command, and
-3. Set the value of the parameter (generally, via the `Value` property)
+3. Set the value of the parameter (generally, via the [`Value` property](https://docs.microsoft.com/en-us/dotnet/api/system.data.common.dbparameter.value))

 Example in C#, against SQL Server: